Migrating from Enzyme to React Testing Library in 2024

 npm ls react-domto verify single-instance resolution across the dependency tree.
 Multiple instances ofreact-domwill cause scheduler desynchronization. - Remove

-vitest/jestcache before each run.
-Addnpm run test -- --clearCacheto your pipeline script to prevent stale adapter artifacts from persisting across matrix builds.
+--cache=falseto your CI pipeline test command to prevent stale adapter artifacts from persisting across matrix builds.

 Legacy test suites relying on internal React tree traversal frequently break during concurrent rendering updates.
 Understanding the architectural shift toward user-centric testing is critical for long-term Component & Integration Testing Frameworks stability.